foundriesio/docs/source/zephyr/getting-started.rst

 Appendix: Dependencies
 ----------------------

-Here is a list of dependencies needed to install the Zephyr MicroPlatform with these instructions, which may be useful on other development platforms.
+Here is a list of dependencies needed to install the Zephyr microPlatform with these instructions, which may be useful on other development platforms.

 - `Git <https://git-scm.com/>`_